okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

 We can read this single CSV, `vix-daily`, using R's `read.csv()` function and assign its output to a data frame called `volatility_raw`.
-Afterwards, I can get a sample of the data by viewing the first few rows of the file using the `head()` function.
+Afterwards, we can get a sample of the data by viewing the first few rows of the file using the `head()` function.

 {% highlight r %}